 Four zones exist in and around Catalonia and the further out you get, the most expensive the trip.
 However, as some of these trains are on the high-speed network, it’s worth the money, as you get there very quickly.

-The other way to get around Catalonia to rent a car. this is a good option if you want to visit places like Tossa de Mar and Cadaques, which doesn’t have a train station.
+The other way to get around Catalonia is to rent a car. this is a good option if you want to visit places like Tossa de Mar and Cadaques, which don’t have a train station.

 Buses do operate around Catalonia too, but they aren’t as quick as the train network.
 Unless you want to visit somewhere such as Besalú, then I’d stick to the train!